docker/docs/engine/security/https.md

 Next, we're going to sign the public key with our CA:

-Since TLS connections can be made via IP address as well as DNS name, they need to be specified when creating the certificate.
+Since TLS connections can be made via IP address as well as DNS name, the IP addresses need to be specified when creating the certificate.
 For example, to allow connections using `10.10.10.20` and `127.0.0.1`:

     $ echo subjectAltName = DNS:$HOST,IP:10.10.10.20,IP:127.0.0.1 > extfile.cnf

-Set the Docker daemon key's extended usage attributes to only be used for server authentication:
+Set the Docker daemon key's extended usage attributes to be used only for server authentication:

     $ echo extendedKeyUsage = serverAuth > extfile.cnf